Cultural Programming and Ordinaire Extra !

 Children must be accompanied by an adult.

-Each child, accompanied by cabinetmaker Mathias Heinisch, will create two cedar wood spatulas in the spirit of what JB Blunk created for his home.
+Each child, accompanied by cabinetmaker Mathias Heinisch, will create objects while discovering the use of traditional tools.

 Registration: ateliers_bois@orange.fr